Showing posts with label Roi-Et United. Show all posts

 at Thammasat Stadium

-Dome 1 BCG 3 (Monday June 18th 2018) Thai League 4 Bangkok Region (att: 109)
+Dome 1 BCG 3 (Monday 18th June 2018) Thai League 4 Bangkok Region (att: 109)

 I was entering into the second half of a tremendous holiday in Bangkok and Isaan.
 Everything had more or less fallen into place, much to my surprise.
 Therefore, I could see no warning signs of the cockup that was approaching as I left Steve’s house in Minburi on another lovely morning.

 I had my rucksack with me, as the plan was to head straight to Don Muang Airport after the match.
-The fact was that my intended match was Rangsit University against Port B in Thai League 4 Bangkok Region.
+The fact was that my intended match was Rangsit University against Port B in the Thai League 4 Bangkok Region.

 The website said it was a 4pm kick-off when I had last checked.
 I took local transport down to Bangkapi to meet Steve for coffee in the Mall, where my mate asked if I’d checked that the match was definitely on?

 I laughed at him.
-“Of course it is” I replied.
-We said our goodbyes until the following Saturday when we’d be enjoying the final few hours of my trip, as I headed to take the Saen Saep Ferry downtown.
+“Of course it is”, I replied.
+We said our goodbyes until the following Saturday, when we’d be enjoying the final few hours of my trip, as I headed to take the Saen Saep Ferry downtown.
 I alighted from the packed service at Asok before heading to Phetchaburi underground station.

 The plan was to make my way as near as I could to Rangsit University by public transport aside from taxis unless absolutely necessary.
 I should have stuck to my plan of taking a bus from Chatuchak but I thought I’d save time by jumping out at Phahon Yothin.

 I’d been past this stop before when heading to watch an Air Force game by bus.
-What I hadn’t realised was that was on a different road to the one I required for this present journey.
+What I hadn’t realised was that I was on a different road to the one I required for this present journey.
 I ended up walking and getting lost several times around the Central Plaza Ladprao.

 My spare iPhone gobbled up battery usage quicker than I could use it.
 I was in a bit of a quandary until I eventually worked out that I needed to cut through the Mall and out of the far side of the Centara Grand Hotel to the main Don Muang road.